Koipix/Hubbub/README.md

 (school-project only, will not be subjected to public use)

 ## Installation
-Use the paackage manager npm to install the app
+Use the paackage manager npm to install the required modules
 ```
 $ npm install
 ```